pennneutrinos/hybrid-workshop-2025/index.md

 Where to Get Lunch
 ------------------

 Several cafes and food trucks are a short walk away on Walnut Street.
-See the [Campus Dining Map](#) for details.
+See the [This page](./dinning/) for details.

 Hotels & Dining
 ---------------